A Conflict-Free Minerals Policy for the State of Oregon

 Portland’s TechForm Advanced Casting Technology is the industry leader in the casting of platinum group metals.
 Sustainability is a top priority for TechForm.
 Consideration of sustainable practices is a part of the daily fabric of their business operations.

 What other conflict-free mineral procurement policies are there in the US?
-Maryland and California, as well as 25 schools and six cities (including Portland) have implemented policies supporting conflict-free minerals trade and peace in the Democratic Republic of Congo.
+Maryland, California and Massachusetts, as well as 25 schools and six cities (including Portland) have implemented policies supporting conflict-free minerals trade and peace in the Democratic Republic of Congo.

 The federal government adopted new procurement standards in March 2018, requiring all federal government agencies to consider key conflict mineral provisions in purchases of all computers and monitors.
 These include due diligence, whether the company is helping build the conflict-free trade in the Democratic Republic of Congo and the region, and whether the company is sourcing from audited, conflict-free smelters.
 This important step, which our partners, the Enough Project, contributed towards during the consultation phase, complements the Dodd-Frank 1502 legislation.

 How will this affect Portland and other cities in Oregon’s procurement of electronics?
 In August 2015, Portland City Council voted unanimously to approve Resolution 37150.
 The initial implementation of this policy was focused on the City’s purchasing of cellular devices and radio transcriber units.
 The city surveyed makers of these devices to determine if conflict minerals were present and took preference to purchasing products that were conflict mineral free.
-The City of Portland Procurement Office is in the process of incorporating all of their sustainable procurement policies into one comprehensive overarching policy.
-The new policy is not yet finalized, but public comment was just completed.
-We support the changes as the new incorporated policy is broader in scope.
-The City intends to further develop their conflict mineral free policies through some pilots in areas outside of phone and radio transcriber units.
+On August 22, Portland City Council approved a new overarching policy of sustainable procurement.
+We supported the changes as the new incorporated policy is broader in scope and expands the conflict mineral procurement resolution.
 We continue to work with the City as they work to both broaden and strengthen their policies.
 The City of Portland can only benefit from a statewide procurement policy as it will make purchases for the City that much easier.
 Procurement for many other cities in Oregon is tied to State purchasing agreements.
 A statewide policy will allow other cities in Oregon to become “conflict mineral free” also.

 How does compliance affect the Tech Industry?
 A study by Elm Sustainability Partners, an independent advisory firm, found that implementation costs related to federal conflict minerals reporting requirements for businesses have been substantially lower than expected.
 In fact, US companies have seen “tangible business benefits.”
 According to Elm, compliance costs are 74-85% less than the initial SEC estimate.
 While the SEC projected $3-4 billion for total company costs, Elm estimates costs at $600-800 million for all companies.
 Additionally, these costs have dropped significantly as new tools and processes have been developed which streamline compliance.